-Products that are “Made in China” seem to be everywhere.
+Products with the “Made in China” label on them seem to be everywhere.
 So much so it might look as if no matter what the item is, it’s all suited for China Manufacturing.
 If you look a little more closely you will discover there are many items that are made domestically.

-There are a multitude of reasons a product is or is not suitable for China manufacturing.
-In this blog we will discuss three reasons a product may or may not be suited for China manufacturing.
+There is a multitude of reasons a product is or is not suitable for overseas manufacturing.
+In this blog, we’ll discuss three reasons a product is or isn’t right for China manufacturing.

-The number one reason a product is a candidate for China manufacturing is the percentage of labor that goes into that product.
-For example, if the product is a one-shot plastic injection requiring little or no post-production work, it just pops out of the injection molding machine, cools, and is placed into a retail carton, then most likely is not a candidate.
-On the other hand, let’s say a plastic injection molded product needs post-production work to trim and then to be joined to other plastic injection molded piece, glued or perhaps assembled with screws, and then painted or inserted into unique packaging.
+The top reason products are good candidates for China manufacturing is the percentage of labor that goes into that product.
+For example, if a product is a one-shot plastic injection mold requiring little or no post-production work, it’s not ideal.
+How so?
+Well, it simply pops out of the injection molding machine, cools, and then sits in a retail carton.
+However, let’s say a plastic injection molded product needs post-production work.
+If workers need to trim the piece, for instance, then join it to another part, or glue and assemble it with screws, that’s a labor and then painted or inserted into unique packaging.
 That could very well be a candidate.

 China Manufacturing is all about quantity.
-A product can be the most labor intensive product out there but if the quantity isn’t worth the factory’s effort to produce it, no factory will be interested.
-Factories as well as their material suppliers each have an “MOQ”, Minimum Order Quantity, for each product.
-The MOQ is based upon, among other factors, the quantities the material suppliers are willing to sell to the factory and the cost of those materials in the various quantities.
-The producing factory’s MOQ takes into consideration the cost and time to train and set up the production line versus what the factory will make on the production run.
-Also, the workers are paid for their production at a piece rate so if the quantity is small the workers do not have an opportunity to make very much money.
-Also with a small production run, the workers do not have an opportunity to get into a “rhythm” and become as efficient as they could be with a larger quantity.
+But factories will show little interest in small quantity orders on even the most labor-intensive products out there.
+Factories as well as their material suppliers each have a “MOQ”, Minimum Order Quantity, for each product.
+Manufacturers base the MOQ on, among other factors, the quantities the material suppliers are willing to sell to the factory.
+Also, the cost of those materials in various quantities is another factor.
+The producing factory’s MOQ takes into consideration two main things: the cost and time to train and set up the production line versus what the factory will make on the production run.

 For most products, deciding if they are suitable for China manufacturing is fairly easy.
 For others, the only way to tell is for the completed product to be evaluated by an expert.
 The third scenario involves having the product and all of the details analyzed by a reliable China Manufacturer.